-If you are looking to take a car journey to Europe this summer, it is important to be aware of what to expect on your journey.
+If you are looking to take a car journey to Europe, it is important to be aware of what to expect on your journey.
 This is why it is vital to know everything about Operation Brock.

 As families pack their cars for a road trip, worrying about being stuck in hours of traffic is probably not at the forefront of their minds.

-However, the main routes to the English Channel crossing are often backed up for miles.
+However, the main routes to the English Channel crossing can sometimes be backed up for miles.

-The guide will help prepare you for your next journey to France and continental Europe.
+The guide will provide the driving advice you need for your next journey to France and continental Europe.

 What is Operation Brock?